onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
-| `outputs` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or tensor of f8E4M3FN type values or tensor of f8E4M3FNUZ type values or tensor of f8E5M2 type values or tensor of f8E5M2FNUZ type values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of bfloat16 type values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or SeqType of tensor of f8E4M3FN type values values or SeqType of tensor of f8E4M3FNUZ type values values or SeqType of tensor of f8E5M2 type values values or SeqType of tensor of f8E5M2FNUZ type values values or OptType of SeqType of tensor of 8-bit unsigned integer values values values or OptType of SeqType of tensor of 16-bit unsigned integer values values values or OptType of SeqType of tensor of 32-bit unsigned integer values values values or OptType of SeqType of tensor of 64-bit unsigned integer values values values or OptType of SeqType of tensor of 8-bit signless integer values values values or OptType of SeqType of tensor of 16-bit signless integer values values values or OptType of SeqType of tensor of 32-bit signless integer values values values or OptType of SeqType of tensor of 64-bit signless integer values values values or OptType of SeqType of tensor of bfloat16 type values values values or OptType of SeqType of tensor of 16-bit float values values values or OptType of SeqType of tensor of 32-bit float values values values or OptType of SeqType of tensor of 64-bit float values values values or OptType of SeqType of tensor of string type values values values or OptType of SeqType of tensor of 1-bit signless integer values values values or OptType of SeqType of tensor of complex type with 32-bit float elements values values values or OptType of SeqType of tensor of complex type with 64-bit float elements values values values or OptType of tensor of 8-bit unsigned integer values values or OptType of tensor of 16-bit unsigned integer values values or OptType of tensor of 32-bit unsigned integer values values or OptType of tensor of 64-bit unsigned integer values values or OptType of tensor of 8-bit signless integer values values or OptType of tensor of 16-bit signless integer values values or OptType of tensor of 32-bit signless integer values values or OptType of tensor of 64-bit signless integer values values or OptType of tensor of bfloat16 type values values or OptType of tensor of 16-bit float values values or OptType of tensor of 32-bit float values values or OptType of tensor of 64-bit float values values or OptType of tensor of string type values values or OptType of tensor of 1-bit signless integer values values or OptType of tensor of complex type with 32-bit float elements values values or OptType of tensor of complex type with 64-bit float elements values values or OptType of tensor of f8E4M3FN type values values or OptType of tensor of f8E4M3FNUZ type values values or OptType of tensor of f8E5M2 type values values or OptType of tensor of f8E5M2FNUZ type values values
+| `outputs` | variadic of tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or tensor of f8E4M3FN type values or tensor of f8E4M3FNUZ type values or tensor of f8E5M2 type values or tensor of f8E5M2FNUZ type values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of bfloat16 type values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or SeqType of tensor of f8E4M3FN type values values or SeqType of tensor of f8E4M3FNUZ type values values or SeqType of tensor of f8E5M2 type values values or SeqType of tensor of f8E5M2FNUZ type values values or OptType of SeqType of tensor of 8-bit unsigned integer values values values or OptType of SeqType of tensor of 16-bit unsigned integer values values values or OptType of SeqType of tensor of 32-bit unsigned integer values values values or OptType of SeqType of tensor of 64-bit unsigned integer values values values or OptType of SeqType of tensor of 8-bit signless integer values values values or OptType of SeqType of tensor of 16-bit signless integer values values values or OptType of SeqType of tensor of 32-bit signless integer values values values or OptType of SeqType of tensor of 64-bit signless integer values values values or OptType of SeqType of tensor of bfloat16 type values values values or OptType of SeqType of tensor of 16-bit float values values values or OptType of SeqType of tensor of 32-bit float values values values or OptType of SeqType of tensor of 64-bit float values values values or OptType of SeqType of tensor of string type values values values or OptType of SeqType of tensor of 1-bit signless integer values values values or OptType of SeqType of tensor of complex type with 32-bit float elements values values values or OptType of SeqType of tensor of complex type with 64-bit float elements values values values or OptType of tensor of 8-bit unsigned integer values values or OptType of tensor of 16-bit unsigned integer values values or OptType of tensor of 32-bit unsigned integer values values or OptType of tensor of 64-bit unsigned integer values values or OptType of tensor of 8-bit signless integer values values or OptType of tensor of 16-bit signless integer values values or OptType of tensor of 32-bit signless integer values values or OptType of tensor of 64-bit signless integer values values or OptType of tensor of bfloat16 type values values or OptType of tensor of 16-bit float values values or OptType of tensor of 32-bit float values values or OptType of tensor of 64-bit float values values or OptType of tensor of string type values values or OptType of tensor of 1-bit signless integer values values or OptType of tensor of complex type with 32-bit float elements values values or OptType of tensor of complex type with 64-bit float elements values values or OptType of tensor of f8E4M3FN type values values or OptType of tensor of f8E4M3FNUZ type values values or OptType of tensor of f8E5M2 type values values or OptType of tensor of f8E5M2FNUZ type values values

 ### `onnx.Imputer` (ONNXImputerOp)